Precise Object and Effect Removal with Adaptive Target-Aware Attention: Abstract

 \section{Abstract}

-Object removal requires eliminating not only the target object but also its effects, such as shadows and reflections.
-However, diffusion-based inpainting methods often produce artifacts, hallucinate content, alter background, and struggle to remove object effects accurately.
-To address this challenge, we introduce a new dataset for OBject-Effect Removal, named \textit{OBER}, which provides paired images with and without object effects, along with precise masks for both objects and their associated visual artifacts.
-The dataset comprises high-quality captured and simulated data, covering diverse object categories and complex multi-object scenes.
-Building on \textit{OBER}, we propose a novel framework, \textit{ObjectClear}, which incorporates an object-effect attention mechanism to guide the model toward the foreground removal regions by learning attention masks, effectively decoupling foreground removal from background reconstruction.
-Furthermore, the predicted attention map enables an attention-guided fusion strategy during inference, greatly preserving background details.
-Extensive experiments demonstrate that \textit{ObjectClear} outperforms existing methods, achieving improved object-effect removal quality and background fidelity, especially in complex scenarios.
+Object removal requires eliminating not only the target object but also its associated visual effects such as shadows and reflections.
+However, diffusion-based inpainting and removal methods often introduce artifacts, hallucinate contents, alter background, and struggle to remove object effects accurately.
+To address these challenges, we propose \textit{ObjectClear}, a novel framework that decouples foreground removal from background reconstruction via an adaptive target-aware attention mechanism.
+This design empowers the model to precisely localize and remove both objects and their effects while maintaining high background fidelity.
+Moreover, the learned attention maps are leveraged for an attention-guided fusion strategy during inference, further enhancing visual consistency.
+To facilitate the training and evaluation, we construct \textit{OBER}, a large-scale dataset for OBject-Effect Removal, which provides paired images with and without object-effects, along with precise masks for both objects and their effects.
+The dataset comprises high-quality captured and simulated data, covering diverse objects, effects, and complex multi-object scenes.
+Extensive experiments demonstrate that \textit{ObjectClear} outperforms prior methods, achieving superior object-effect removal quality and background fidelity, especially in challenging scenarios.